csbenz/ada/project/README.md

 - We still have to complete the process and get conclusions.
 Then, depending on the latter, we will see if we can find reasons to explain them in papers or articles.

 ### Note:
 Due to the size of the dataset, we didn't put it on github.
 It can be found [here](infolab.stanford.edu/~west1/from-cookies-to-cooks/recipePages.zip) and [here](infolab.stanford.edu/~west1/from-cookies-to-cooks/recipeInfo.tar.gz).
-They can be downloaded and extracted into the 'data/recipePages/*.html for use.
+They can be downloaded and extracted into the 'data' directory to have the final form: 'data/recipePages/*.html for use.